on May 30 2013

 • Do not use limestone gravel around rhododendrons or acid-loving plants because it changes the pH level

-Ground Cover Application: Adding stone for ground cover can be accomplished in several easy steps.
-First mark off the area you intend to fill, and then line with edging material to form a sharp border.
+Adding stone for ground cover can be accomplished in several easy steps.
+First mark off the area you intend to fill, then line with edging material to form a sharp border.
 Next remove all unwanted vegetation, yard debris and existing rocks.
 Rake the area until you have achieved a smooth, even surface.
-Spray the area with weed killer and put in a layer of landscape fabric to discourage weed growth.
-Fill in the area with 2" of paver stone base and smooth over; use a tamper to create a level surface.
-For wet areas, increase the layer of paver stone base to 6".
+Then, spray the area with weed killer and put in a layer of landscape fabric to discourage weed growth.
+After this step, fill in the area with 2 inches of paver stone base and smooth over.
+For wet areas, increase the layer of paver stones to 6 inches.
 Finally, top with decorative stone.

-• Stone mulches are permanent; be sure you like the look before application
+• Stone mulches are permanent, so be sure you like the look before application

 • Using landscape fabric helps decrease the movement of stones into the soil

-• Black plastic does not work well as a liner because it blocks air and water from the soil
+• Black plastic doesn't work well as a liner because it blocks air and water from the soil

 • Inorganic stone mulches do not harbor weed seeds like organic mulches

-Calculation: The amount of stone needed depends upon your intended use.
-For small amounts of stone, such as soil cover for houseplants, container gardens, or craft projects, you can purchase small, 5 lb. bags.
-For larger jobs, you can buy 50 lb. bags or 1/2 to 1 cu. ft. of stone.
-For rock that will be underfoot, such as in a pathway or pool or patio area, it is best to use stone that is 1/4" to 3/4" in size.
+The amount of stone you will need depends upon your intended use.
+For small amounts of stone, such as soil cover for houseplants or container gardens or craft projects, you can buy small, 5 lb. bags.
+For larger jobs, you can buy either 50 lb. bags or 1/2 to 1 cu. ft. of stone.
+For rock that will be underfoot, such as in a pathway or in a pool or patio area, it is best to use stone that is 1/4 to 3/4-inches in size.
 The amount of stone you buy depends upon the size of your project.
-Use the chart below to estimate the amount of stone needed for your project.

 • Measure the square footage of the area you intend to cover with stone